GCDigitalFellows/GCDRI_databases/sections/8-importcsv.md

 #Import data into table
-1. Create a table with a field for each column in the csv file to import
+1. Create a table with a field for each column in the csv file that we want to import

 	```
 	CREATE TABLE nypl_items (
 		id INTEGER PRIMARY KEY,